mmarcon/zoomino/README.md

 ## Known issues

  * macOS only
- * Communication is not bidirectional.
-This means that if you mute/unmute from the Zoom UI the board won't know about it and things go a bit out of sync
  * No ready to install binaries yet.
 You'll need to run the Node.js file by yourself.
+ * Sometimes Zoom and the LEDs are out of sync for a few seconds.